TDStrasser/Kookaberry-Reference-Guide/docs/source/index.rst

    Kookaberry and Kooka are trademarks of Kookaberry Pty Ltd, Australia.

-   The Kooka Firmware release v1.10.0 and KookaSuite were created by Damien George (George Electronics Pty Ltd – MicroPython) in collaboration with Kookaberry Pty Ltd and the AustSTEM Foundation Ltd.
+   The Kookaberry Firmware release v1.10.0 and KookaSuite were created by Damien George (George Electronics Pty Ltd – MicroPython) in collaboration with Kookaberry Pty Ltd and the AustSTEM Foundation Ltd.